 MKMES (Milton Keynes Model Engineering Society) can trace its roots back to the mid 1970’s, when a large general model society was formed to incorporate all forms of model engineering (Railway, Boating, scale models etc.).

-Eventually the society split off into their respective interests, with the railway eventually being established at Kingfisher country club on the outskirts of Milton Keynes.
+Eventually the society split off into their respective interests, and after spending many years at a site near the Bowl, the society was fully established at Kingfisher country club on the outskirts of Milton Keynes.

 The society built up a large, fully signaled railway within the grounds, which ran until mid 2006, when low passenger numbers and the looming threat of the land being re-developed forced the difficult decision to close Kingfisher Light Railway.
 The final public run was held on 27th August 2006 (picture above and right shows the last official members running day on 29th july).
 Hagrid had the honour being the final engine to run at KLR on 30th August, helping with railway dis- assembly before being put into storage (not to run again until 2011 at Caldecotte)